 5.1.
 OVERRIDING AN OPERATOR'S PROXY SETTINGS

-If a cluster-wide egress proxy is configured, applications created from Operators using the Operator Lifecycle Manager (OLM) inherit the cluster-wide proxy settings on their Deployments and Pods.
-Cluster administrators can also override these proxy settings by configuring the Operator's Subscription.
+If a cluster-wide egress proxy is configured, Operators running with Operator Lifecycle Manager (OLM) inherit the cluster-wide proxy settings on their deployments.
+Cluster administrators can also override these proxy settings by configuring the subscription of an Operator.